 pragmatic use of formal specification notations to model and reason about

-systems, most recently distributed/grid-based systems and, in particular,
+systems, most recently parallel/distributed systems built using parallel

-I have worked in the areas of program transformation, formal methods, and
+modelling.
+Previously I have worked in the areas of program transformation,

 Michael Campbell: Automated support for accelerator kernel development.